zalando/skipper/docs/reference/scripts.md

 ## Available lua modules

 Besides the [standard modules](https://www.lua.org/manual/5.1/manual.html#5) - except
-for `debug` - the following modules have been preloaded and can be used with e.g.
+for `debug` - the following additional modules have been preloaded and can be used with e.g.
 `local http = require("http")`, see also the examples below

 * `http` [gluahttp](https://github.com/cjoudrey/gluahttp) - TODO: configurable